flexatone/np-bench/doc/bnpy-scipy-2023/slides.md

 Some NumPy routines are implemented in Python

-Some NumPy routines might do more than we need
+Many NumPy routines do more than we need
 </v-clicks>
 </Transform>